How Do You Prepare HVAC Equipment for a Storm

 The well-being of you and your family is priority, but if time permits, turn off your heating and cooling system and cover the outdoor unit with a tarp.
 Make sure you remove the tarp and any debris before you turn your equipment back on after a storm.

 After the storm has passed, ensure the system is safe before powering it back on.
 First, make sure there are no indications of damage and clean any debris from around the unit.
 Call Coastal Service Experts for a system inspection if there is any damage or flooding to the equipment.
 Once you’ve had the system inspected by a professional, turn the HVAC system back on as soon as possible to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Coastal Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Coastal Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.